sgarciac/fuego/README.md

 fuego query --orderby birthplace.country --orderdir ASC nobel
 ```

-You can add filters, using the firestore supported operators (>, <, >=, <= and ==).
-You can combine several filters in a single query.
+You can add filters, using the firestore supported operators (>, <, >=, <=, ==,
+in, array-contains or array-contains-any).
+You can combine several filters in a
+single query.
 For example, to get the 2018 nobel laureates from the USA:

 ```sh
 fuego query nobel 'birthplace.country == "USA"' 'year == 2018'